splatspace/dismember/README.md

     source ./venv/bin/activate && python service.py

-The application will automatically create its database schema when it starts.
+The application creates missing database tables and types (enums, etc.) when it starts.
+Tables and types that already exist are not altered, but the application starts anyway.

+In the future we should use a schema migration tool.

 ## Running as a Service